-- Departmental expenditures are expected to be \$210.972 less than budget. - The variance is attributable to lower than anticipated personnel costs due to staff vacancies.
+- Departmental expenditures are expected to be \$210,972 less than budget. - The variance is attributable to lower than anticipated personnel costs due to staff vacancies.

-- Departmental expenditures are down \$225,639 a decrease of 2.7 percent compared to budgeted expenditures for FY19. - The variance is attributable to lower than anticipated personnel costs due to the reorganization of the department. - Approximately 91.3 percent or \$7.6 million of departmental expenditures are personnel related. - Supplies account for about 1.1 percent of the departmental expenditures which include various items such as body armor and uniforms for new hires (\$16,614), detective supplies (\$5,000), expendable supplies (\$15,000), Clean and Lien (\$5,000), and educational supplies related to Neighborhood Services Team activities (\$14,500). - Vehicle related expenditures account for about 2.2 percent of adopted departmental expenditures.
-This includes the cost of gasoline for departmental vehicles (\$107,000) and vehicle repair materials (\$79,000). - Services and charges account for about 2.7 percent of departmental expenditures.
+- Departmental expenditures are up \$95,061 an increase of 1.1 percent compared to budgeted expenditures for FY19. - The variance is attributable to additional personnel costs due to the reorganization of the department. - Approximately 91.6 percent or \$7.9 million of departmental expenditures are personnel related. - Supplies account for about 1.1 percent of the departmental expenditures which include various items such as body armor and uniforms for new hires (\$16,614), detective supplies (\$5,000), expendable supplies (\$15,000), Clean and Lien (\$5,000), and educational supplies related to Neighborhood Services Team activities (\$14,500). - Vehicle related expenditures account for about 2.2 percent of adopted departmental expenditures.
+This includes the cost of gasoline for departmental vehicles (\$107,000) and vehicle repair materials (\$79,000). - Services and charges account for about 2.6 percent of departmental expenditures.
 Expenditures accounted for in this category include the contractual costs for parking ticket processing and parking meter collection, which have an associated combined cost of about \$135,000.